×

 What do expats find most challenging?

 "Expats in Grand Bahama often find the slower pace of life challenging, as the local culture values a laid-back, relaxed lifestyle which can be a stark contrast to the fast-paced life they may be used to.
 The island time concept can be frustrating, especially when it comes to business transactions or getting things done in a timely manner.
 Language can also be a challenge, as while English is the official language, the local dialect can be difficult to understand at first.
 Another challenge is the high cost of living, as many goods are imported and therefore more expensive than in other countries.
 Adjusting to the local cuisine can also be a challenge for some expats, as Bahamian food is quite different from many Western cuisines.
-Lastly, while the Bahamas is generally safe, crime can be a concern in certain areas, and expats may need to take extra precautions to ensure their safety," wrote a member in Grand Bahama.
+Lastly, while the Bahamas is generally safe, crime can be a concern in certain areas, and expats may need to take extra precautions to ensure their safety," wrote one member in Grand Bahama.

 Is there a lot of crime in Grand Bahama?